awto/effectfuljs/packages/vscode-debugger/README.md

 ## Persistent state

-We capture and restore the whole application state.
+We can capture and restore the whole application state.

 Not everything is serializable by default, but everything can be made serializable by providing special handlers.
 Among the not serializable by default values, there are sockets, sessions auth tokens, native modules states.
 If there are no serialization handlers provided, they are serialized into values that are ignored in the restoring state.
 This is fine if we don't mean to resurrect the program and only want to replay the time-traveling trace.